A rustic wood-fired stove and wooden benches inside a cozy cabin, illustrating key elements for how to build an outdoor wood-fired sauna.

 Building the Wood-Burning System

 Your wood-fired heater determines the quality of heat and humidity in your sauna.
-As you learn how to build an outdoor wood-fired sauna, proper heater selection and installation ensure both authentic steam sessions and safe operation for years to come.
-This critical component deserves special attention during your build.
+When building an outdoor wood-fired sauna, proper heater selection and installation ensure authentic steam sessions and safe operation for years to come.
+This essential component requires special attention during construction.

 Select a Wood Burning Stove